aspose-pdf-cloud/aspose-pdf-cloud-php/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 23.6
+## Enhancements in Version 23.7
-- Support to convert password protected PDF documents to PPTX.
+- Form Field MappingName property support.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

-## Bugs fixed in Version 23.6
+## Bugs fixed in Version 23.7
-- Text Replacement API constantly hitting 504 Gateway Timeout.
+- Adding Radio Button throws Internal Error.

 ## Requirements
 PHP 7.4 and later.